paperless-ngx/paperless-ngx/docs/faq.rst

 Frequently asked questions
 **************************

+**Q:** *What's the general plan for Paperless-ng?*

+**A:** Paperless-ng is already almost feature-complete.
+This project will remain as simple as it is right now.
+It will see improvements to features that are already there.
+If you need advanced features such as document versions, workflows or multi-user with customizable access to individual files, this is not the tool for you.

+Features that *are* planned are some more quality of life extensions for the searching (i.e., search for similar documents, group results by correspondents with "more from this" links, etc), bulk editing and hierarchical tags.

 **Q:** *I'm using docker.
 Where are my documents?*

 **A:** Your documents are stored inside the docker volume ``paperless_media``.